akashdhruv/Para-Physics/README.md

   4. Note that the total number of MPI processes must be equal to the total number of blocks (nblockx X nblocky) defined in Solver.h

-  5. You can also optimize Poisson solver and heat equation by multi-threading using OpenMP on each MPI process.
+  5. You can also optimize Poisson solver and heat equation by hyper-threading using OpenMP on each core.
 The number of threads are specified in Solver.h

   6. To plot results, edit the python file (plot.py) to match your grid size and simply type (make sure k = nblockx and d = nblocky)